-- Acknowledgement that upgrades in existing infrastructure are not required to support the demand created by specific development - However the Proposal includes Contributions to - Local infrastructure contributions is to be either the total section 94 contribution or the local infrastructure contribution as identified above this is to avoid a doubling up of contributions on the same infrastructure items. - Infrastructure Contribution provides a fair, reasonable and equitable methodology to apportion infrastructure equitable way to contribute to infrastructure cost as a result of density uplift. - The value of VPA works in kind are to be deducted from the monetary infrastructure contribution amounts. - Adopt the infrastructure contribution as proposed in this report and as outlined in the Draft VPA Offers associated with the subject Proposal - The Proposal proceeds to Gateway as it satisfies the Criteria included in the PRUTS Out of Sequence Checklist.
+- Acknowledgement that upgrades in existing infrastructure are not required to support the demand created by specific development - However the Proposal includes Contributions to - Local infrastructure contributions is to be either the total section 94 contribution or the local infrastructure contribution as identified above this is to avoid a doubling up of contributions on the same infrastructure items. - Infrastructure Contribution provides a fair, reasonable and equitable methodology to apportion infrastructure equitable way to contribute to infrastructure cost as a result of density uplift. - The value of VPA Works in Kind, if accepted by the Relevant Planning Authority, are to be deducted from the monetary infrastructure contribution amounts. - Adopt the infrastructure contribution as proposed in this report and as outlined in the Draft VPA Offers associated with the subject Proposal - The Proposal proceeds to Gateway as it satisfies the Criteria included in the PRCUTS Out of Sequence Checklist.